GKE custom OSS K8s cluster autoscaler

 autoscalingGroupsnamePrefix:

-# The name prefix of of the GCE managed instance group
+# The name prefix of of the GCE managed instance groups

 - name: gke-no-autoscaler